 Our very nature calls us to a life of productive labor.
 We will find joy in life only by joining in the untainted fellowship of work.
-Those ruled by the spirit of mammon hold that man takes no pleasure in work without profit.
-But that is a lie; in reality, what makes a person truly happy is his deep vocation to work - his urge to get a job done, to do something worthwhile, to give practical help.
-True happiness is found not in making money, but in the productive and successful use of our strength - though we must each find that activity which suits us best, which corresponds to our particular gifts, interests, and inclinations.
+Those ruled by the spirit of mammon hold that people take no pleasure in work without profit.
+But that is a lie; in reality, what makes a person truly happy is that person's deep vocation to work – the urge to get a job done, to do something worthwhile, to give practical help.
+True happiness is found not in making money, but in the productive and successful use of our strength – though we must each find that activity which suits us best, which corresponds to our particular gifts, interests, and inclinations.

-It is commonly argued that this is utopia - that no one would perform menial tasks unless he were compelled.
+It is commonly argued that this is utopia – that no one would perform menial tasks unless compelled to do so.
 But such reasoning arises only out of the debased morality of our modern-day humanity.
 Most people today are unable to find any joy in simple or lowly tasks.
 Yet at the same time, they affirm quickly that the difference between so-called respectable and degrading work disappears when they are caring for a loved one.
 Love ignores these distinctions; whatever we do for the beloved person seems good to us.

 That so many people value the work of the mind over physical labor shows the unhealthy state of our society.
-Man is simply not meant to concern himself continually or exclusively with lofty ideals and spiritual matters.
+Humanity is simply not meant to concern itself continually or exclusively with lofty ideals and spiritual matters.
 Those who seek only intellectual sophistication will one day pay a bitter penalty: a rude awakening to life’s ugly realities.
-True, a person’s intellectual life needs to be stimulated and deepened, if he is to become human.
-But only when he knows the pleasures of physical labor will he experience the joy of being - joy in God and joy in his creation.
+True, a person’s intellectual life needs to be stimulated and deepened if that person is to become human.
+But only when people know the pleasures of physical labor will they experience the joy of being – joy in God and joy in his creation.

 A person who feels estranged from nature is sick.
 Healthy people long to exercise their bodies, to do simple farm work, to be in the sun and the light; to make friends with woods and mountains, to touch plants and animals, to feel the soil.
 These longings may have receded before the pressures of our big cities with their hypercivilization, but in the end they will break through all the more forcefully.